 I have no problem with people using BFR straps on themselves.
 This is very simple and effective at applying pressure.

-However, I really recommend that you select a BFR cuff rather than a BFR strap so that you can have a method of accurately measuring the amount of pressure applied.
+However, I strongly recommend that you select a BFR cuff rather than a BFR strap so you can accurately measure the pressure applied.

 The Ability to Accurately Measure Pressure

-One of the most important factors when performing blood flow restriction training is the amount of pressure applied.
+One of the most important factors in blood flow restriction training is the pressure applied.
 This is super important for both the effectiveness and safety of BFR.

-If you want to be as safe and effective as possible when using BFR, you’ll want to be able to measure pressure accurately.
+If you want to be as safe and effective as possible when using BFR, you’ll want to measure pressure accurately.

 If you want to be as consistent as possible and provide reliable results, you’ll want to measure BFR pressure accurately.

-Measuring the amount of pressure applied will allow you to determine the optimal limb occlusion pressure.
+Measuring the pressure applied will help you determine the optimal limb occlusion pressure.

 That is why I recommend pneumatic BFR cuffs that use air to inflate.
-Most of these include either a hand pump or an automated pump that can measure the pressure being applied, allowing you to set the specific limb occlusion pressure.
+Most of these include either a hand pump or an automated pump that measures the applied pressure, allowing you to set the specific limb occlusion pressure.

 The Cost of Blood Flow Restriction Cuffs